Online Fair Allocations with Binary Valuations and Beyond: Allocation of Goods

+\begin{proof} Note that there are three kinds of input allocation.
+The first one is the initial empty allocation, which is EF1 without an envy cycle.
+The second one is the output allocation of the PBC algorithm.
+The last one is the output allocation of the DBC algorithm.
+It suffices to show that the last two kinds of input allocation are EF1 without an envy cycle.
+That is because if the input allocation of the EGP algorithm is EF1 without an envy cycle, by the description of the algorithm and induction, it is easy to check that the property of EF1 without an envy cycle is always maintained.
+By Lemma \ref{lem: pbc_dbc}, we can derive that when the PBC or DBC algorithm outputs $\alpha=1$, implying that the EGP algorithm is ready to be executed, the output allocation of the PBC or DBC algorithm is EF1 without an envy cycle.
+Therefore, our claim holds. \end{proof}

-\begin{observation} When Algorithm \ref{alg: two_agents_cycle} is executed, for the first arriving item $e$, we have $v_i(e) =a_i$. \end{observation} \begin{proof} The reason why Algorithm \ref{alg: two_agents_cycle} is executed is that for the arriving item $e$, if we add it to agent $i$'s bundle, there will be an envy cycle between two agents. i.e., $v_i(A_i \cup \{e\}) < v_i(A_j)$ and $v_j(A_j)<v_i(A_i \cup \{e\})$.
+\begin{lemma} The PBC or DBC algorithm (Algorithm \ref{alg: two_agents_cycle} or \ref{alg: two_agents_cycle_cases}) computes an NW allocation satisfying \begin{itemize} \item $\frac{1}{2}$-EF1, \item or EF1 with an envy cycle, \item or EF1 without an envy cycle. \end{itemize} \end{lemma} We split the proof of Lemma \ref{lem: pbc_dbc} into two parts, where we show that the claim holds for both the PBC and DBC algorithms. \begin{observation} When the PBC algorithm (Algorithm \ref{alg: two_agents_cycle}) is executed, for the first arriving item $e$, we have $v_i(e) =a_i$. \end{observation} \begin{proof} The reason why the PBC algorithm is executed is that for the arriving item $e$, if we add it to agent $i$'s bundle, there will be an envy cycle between two agents. i.e., $v_i(A_i \cup \{e\}) < v_i(A_j)$ and $v_j(A_j)<v_i(A_i \cup \{e\})$.
 Suppose for the contradiction that $v_i(e) = b_i$.
 Since the input allocation $A$ is EF1, for agent $i$, we have $v_i(A_j) -v_i(A_i) \leq b_i$.
 Thus, allocating item $e$ to agent $i$ eliminates the envy and cannot lead to an envy cycle, which is a contradiction.
 Therefore, for the arriving item $e$, it holds that $v_i(e)=a_i$. \end{proof}